 SAM: Of course, sorry.
 My mistake.

-RHYTIDIA: You’re going to ask about— [toaster pops] The flower.
+RHYTIDIA: You’re going to ask about!
+The flower!

 SAM: Yes.
 I am.

 RHYTIDIA: Send me a picture of it and I will tell you the answer.